Can Solar Energy Production Be Converted to Farmland?

 SOIL STRUCTURE AND POTENTIAL HARD PANS

 A second consideration should be the soil structure.
 Heavy equipment may be used to grade the site when establishing the solar energy production.
 Too, trenches may be dug for wiring or drainage.
 These activities and heavy vehicle travel will disturb the natural soil structural properties and cause compaction.
 Deep tillage may eliminate the problem but this will only be possible by removal of any underground wires, supporting structures, or any underground components.
 If not, deep tillage will not be possible.
 Such deep tillage may be warranted for several years, depending upon the soil type.
 Sandier soils will be the most prone to needing routine deep tillage.
 No deep tillage should be performed on clay soils or within a clay layer.
+Even with deep tillage, one should anticipate 20-40% reduced crop yield for 3-5 years as soil compaction issues are slowly resolved.

 Two key factors will be the soil-plant nutrient level and the soil acidity.
 Currently, many soils have been farmed for centuries and the level of macronutrients are adequate to high for most fields.
 In fact, according to the N.C.
 Department of Agriculture and Consumer Services Agronomic Summaries from 2012, over 60% of Eastern North Carolina farmlands have potassium and phosphorus levels that do not need fertilization.
 However, some of the these much needed plant nutrients will leach over time and may become low.
 These nutrients will need to be replaced prior to conversion back to farmland.

 Commonly, one argument to this statement is that the natural grass or ground cover should be fertilized during the period the land is in solar production.
 However, current fertilization application equipment designed for large-scale application is not set to a width appropriate for the spacing of solar panel placement.
 As such, transporting and spreading fertilizer will require specialized or smaller equipment.
 Too, many of the plant nutrients that are easily leached are also caustic or have a high salt content.
 Unless rinsed soon after application, fertilizer application may cause damage to the wires, supports, or panels if the applications results in fertilizer contact.
 Lastly, fertilization for ground cover to prevent erosion requires only a small fraction of fertilization applied for production of crops.
-So even if applied is applied, the amount of fertilizer in soils after years of solar energy production is likely to be very low.
+So even if fertilizer is applied, the amount of fertilizer in soils after years of solar energy production is likely to be very low.

 SOIL pH and ALUMINUM